deislabs/helm-workshop/03-subcharts/REAME.md

 If you now run `helm upgrade voting-app .` you can upgrade your chart and get the new redis and postgres databases installed.

-> Note: If you are on Azure, make sure to add the `--set service.type=loadbalancer` flag again
+> Note: If you are on Azure, make sure to add the `--set service.type=LoadBalancer` flag again

 ## Tip: Re-installing